nerdtron09/eks_cluster/README.md

 - eksctl commands to create VPC, EKS Cluster, Nodes, IAM service accounts.
 - Add-on installations for EBS, helm installation for Fluentbit
-- Installations for Cluster Autoscaler, AWS Ingress Controllers
+- Installations for Cluster Autoscaler, AWS Ingress Controllers, ExternalSecrets for Syncing

 ## Pre-requisites
 Before proceeding, install the following versions on your local machine: